President of the Gaelic Athletic Association: Player–presidents

-Donal Keenan, Con Murphy, Paddy Buggy and Nickey Brennan all won All-Ireland medals as players before becoming president.
+Donal Keenan, Con Murphy, Paddy Buggy, Mick Loftus, Joe McDonagh and Nickey Brennan all won All-Ireland medals as players before becoming president.

 John Dowling was with the Tullamore club as a dual player, but at inter-county level his involvement was more as a referee, officiating in five All-Ireland finals.

 Peter Quinn played for Teemore in Fermanagh, winning a Junior Football Championship.
 However, his only involvement with the Fermanagh seniors was in the Dr Lagan Cup and some challenge matches; he was never even included in a championship panel.

 Seán McCague played junior club football for most of the time but at inter-county level he was a manager.

 Jack Boothman played for the Blessington club.

 Liam O'Neill played with the Trumera club at junior level, though featured at senior level on hurling teams while studying at St Pat's and UCD.

 Aogán Ó Fearghail played locally for 12 years but won no championship games.

 John Horan played for Na Fianna in his late twenties.

 The highlight of Larry McCarthy's playing career was winning the 1977–78 All-Ireland Senior Club Football Championship with Thomond College.

+Jarlath Burns made his debut with the Armagh senior team in 1987.
+Over the course of the following thirteen seasons he had little success; however, the highlight of his career was captaining Armagh to an Ulster title in 1999.
+Burns also won two McKenna Cup titles.